The goals of

 their legs look, even though their varicose veins are not causing other

-If you are thinking about having surgery or a vein
+If you are thinking about having a vein

 treatment, you may want to know which treatment is best for you.
 No single